sbgisen/rmf_resource_monitor/README.md

 - `resource_release_distance`: The distance (meters) from the resource where the robot should release the resource.
 The robot will release the resource when it is within this distance from the resource.
 This should be set to a value that is larger than `resource_registration_distance` to avoid the robot registering and releasing the resource repeatedly.
 Defaults to `4.0`.

 - `block_on_failure`: If `true`, the node will publish obstacle message of the targeted resource when the robot cannot access the Resource Management Server.
 Defaults to `false`.
-This depends on whether you want to stop the robot when the server is unaccessible.
+This depends on whether you want to prevent the robot from passing the resource when the server is unaccessible.

 The config file created here will be referred to as **Config File C** hereinafter.